-Are boys easier than girls or is it the other way around?
+Are boys easier to raise than girls or is it the other way around?

 More often than not, I hear that girls are more difficult to raise than boys.
 Statements like, “they’re so emotional,” or, “they’re so dramatic,” typically follow.
 Those comments make me cringe for many reasons.
-Not only do I disagree, I hate that girls are taught that their emotions are a bad thing – there is nothing wrong with being emotional!
+Not only do I disagree, but I also hate that girls are taught that their emotions are a bad thing.
+There is nothing wrong with being emotional!

 I also hate that we put these labels on children, predicting what they will be.
 Yes, temperament does have a tendency to follow a male or female pattern, but we shouldn’t be so quick to throw them in a particular box.

 At the same time, there are physiological differences between the sexes that dictate which tend to be harder in particular categories.

 Discipline: Boys are Harder

-Since girls are better at differentiating between the style of communication being directed toward them, they have an easier time accepting praise, scolding, and responding to direction.
+Since girls are better at differentiating between the style of communication directed toward them, they have an easier time accepting praise, scolding, and responding to direction.
 Boys, on the other hand, may struggle to focus.

 Family therapist Michael Gurian, author of “Nurture the Nature”, points out that boys are more tactile, less verbal and more impulsive.
 This can result in shouting until you’re blue in the face to a boy running circles for no apparent reason.